iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Sufficient Statistics.md

 **Context**

 This is an equivalent condition for the definition of a sufficient statistics stated early.
+The existence of factorization of the form above is equivalent to having a statistics that is able to fully describe the parameter $\theta$.

 **Proof in the Discrete Case**